 Meditation: Follow your breath and watch your thoughts.

-Developing communication through play.
+Develop communication through play.

-Opportunities to build friendships and networks through the sharing of ideas.
+Build friendships and networks through the sharing of ideas.

 Here are some examples of the kinds of areas we discuss: